odpi/egeria/open-metadata-distribution/omag-server-platform/docs/http-client-collections/README.md

 ## Sample Collections

 Collections help to group related REST API calls together.
+Collections are stored in files with a `.http` suffix.
+In the Egeria source you can see collections for many of the Egeria modules.
+When Egeria is built, these collections are assembled into the Egeria distribution and can be found at `egeria-distribution-root/opt/http-client/collections`.
+You can, of course, create your own collections using the contents of the these samples as starting points.

 In order to run these, you should have a set of environment variables configured as detailed in the [next section](#environment-variables).